Harry-icl/M2R-Julia-Sets/GUI_README.md

 ## Usage
 First, install the package via the instructions in the [README](./README.md).

 Then, to run the GUI, use the command `python -m julia`.
+The default is to use the quadratic function z^2 + c, to use the cubic function z^3 - az + b use the command `python -m julia -c`.

 ## Controls
 * **Zooming** - To zoom in on an area of a plot, click and drag the area you'd like to zoom in on.